learn-co-students/react-fetch-post-review-dc-web-031218/README.md

       .then(data => console.log(data))
     }
 ```
-Of course, for this fetch request to work, we must grab the cocktail params in our API, create a new cocktail, and in this case, we're rendering json of the freshly crafted cocktail!
+Of course, for this fetch request to work, our Rails API must be set up to create a new cocktail when it receives a post request to '/cocktails.'
+We must grab the cocktail params in our API, create a new cocktail, and in this case, we're rendering json of the freshly crafted cocktail!